georgemccrae/capstone-project/README.md

 ## Modelling

+### Predicting Spotify track popularity

 [Link to Modelling notebook](https://github.com/georgemccrae/capstone-project/blob/master/modelling%202.ipynb#L262)

-Before engineering new features, I ran a quick linear regression to see roughly what the cross-valdiated score was; at 0.22 I realised that this project needed a lot more work.

-After engineering the all-important new features, my highest cross-validated score of 0.68, a huge increase.

-By examining my coefficients I found that the variables: number of Spotify followers, artist familiarity and track longevity had the largest impact on track popularity.
+My final were features were:

+* 'acousticness', 'danceability', 'energy', 'instrumentalness', 'liveness', 'loudness', 'speechiness', 'tempo', 'valence', 'duration', 'key', 'mode', 'time_signature', 'spot_followers', 'track_longevity', 'peak_rank', 'time'

+My highest cross-validation R2 score was 0.72 by Gridsearching on a Random Forest.
+Here were my top feature importances:

+* spot_followers	0.378432
+* track_longevity	0.209470
+* time	0.174249	0.174249
+* artist_familiarity 0.035067
+* duration	0.022495
+* liveness	0.019045

+I also used an Elastic Net CV on a Linear Regression to get a score of R2 score 0.54.
+The advantage of using linear regression of course means that these coefficients are directly interpretable:

+* time	-11.411248
+* peak_rank	-5.101219
+* track_longevity	3.552898
+* spot_followers	2.793421
+* liveness	-0.667895
+* loudness	0.532260

 ## Evaluation

+By examining the coefficients I found that the variables: number of Spotify followers, artist familiarity and track longevity had the largest impact on track popularity.

 As I mentionned in the EDA section: you’re aiming to get your songs into automatically curated playlists or wonder how to get higher rankings in Spotify popularity index make sure you’re getting your listens now.
 That probably means it’s good to release songs frequently to stay relevant in the Spotify world.

 The obvious trend is that the Billboard Hot 100 will continue to musically converge, a path that might just be the natural progression of popular culture. give it enough time and we’ll all be listening to the same thing.